 - Jan.
 16-18.
-2020: Commissioned by the Macao City Fringe Festival, his work BREAK & BREAK! will be presented in Son Veng Shipyard, incorporating new dance videos and choreographic materials developed during his short residency in Macao.
+2020: Commissioned by the Macao City Fringe Festival, his work BREAK & BREAK! presented in Son Veng Shipyard, incorporating new dance videos and choreographic materials developed during his short residency in Macao.

 - Jul.
-23. 2019: Commissioned by Beijing Dance/LDTX, Dancing in Beijing presented as the opening performance for Beijing Dance Festival.
+23. 2019: Commissioned by Beijing Dance/LDTX, Dancing in Beijing was presented as the opening performance for Beijing Dance Festival.
 This piece is based on 13 young dancers’ quest for dance and explores on the energy behind the migration of life.

 - May 2019: His work BREAK & BREAK! won the annual Performing Arts Award of the 17th Taishin Arts Award (Taiwan).